VanshSh/hello_world_next/README.md

   - For consistently organizing internal files across a project
   - for sorting and grouping files in code editors
   - use '%5F' if you want to add underscore in the route then it will not be considered by private folder
+---
+- Route Groups
+  - It helps us to keep the url clean for  many folders but under same type like : auth/login, auth/signup, auth/logout => login,signup,logout
+  - Use `(auth)`